decoded4620/argumints/README.md

 // retort is called again, causing an append operation.
 //file2.json is loaded, expanded into a JSON Object, and stored in the command table under key 'y'
 ```
+### Notes on File Expansion
+Files are expanded using the '@' character to denote resource location.
+This is either an absolute or relative local resource.
+File contents can be in JSON format, which means their content will be expanded into a  JavaScript object.
+Any properties of said object that are of String type, and follow the file expansion nomenclature will also be expanded.
+Circular Expansion is not allowed.

 ### Requirements